Inflect logo

 FactorRating / DataNotes

-Direct Cloud On-Ramps0 – as of September 2025Nearest major cloud hubs are in Vienna; private extension options are available.
+Direct Cloud On-Ramps0 – as of September 2025Nearest hubs are Vienna and Frankfurt; access via private network extensions is common.

-Power Cost€0.10/kWh – as of September 2025Competitive pricing for the region, supported by a stable, nuclear-heavy energy mix.
+Power Cost€0.10/kWh – as of September 2025Competitive pricing compared to other EU capitals, with a stable, nuclear-heavy energy mix.

-Disaster RiskLow (2.3/10) – as of September 2025Minimal exposure to significant natural disasters, enhancing operational stability.
+Disaster RiskLow (2.3/10) – as of September 2025The region has minimal exposure to significant seismic, weather, or flooding events.

-Sales Tax27% VAT – as of September 2025A standard Value Added Tax applies to services.
+Sales Tax27% VAT – as of September 2025A standard Value Added Tax applies to services and equipment purchases.

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality: The market includes 13 data centers and over 6 network service providers, as of September 2025.
-This environment provides sufficient choice for building redundant, high-performance network solutions in carrier-neutral facilities.
+Carrier Density & Carrier Neutrality The market features 13 data centers with access to over 6 network service providers, as of September 2025.
+Multiple carrier-neutral facilities ensure competitive network pricing and interconnection options.

-Direct Cloud On-Ramps: There are no public cloud on-ramps located directly within Budapest, as of September 2025.
-Businesses connect to major cloud providers like AWS, Google Cloud, and Azure via the nearest primary hub in Vienna.
-High-bandwidth, low-latency private network interconnects are commonly used for this purpose.
+Direct Cloud On-Ramps There are no direct public cloud on-ramps located within Budapest, as of September 2025.
+Businesses connect to cloud providers by establishing private network links to major hubs like Vienna or Frankfurt, which host dedicated access points for all major clouds.

 Power Analysis

-Average Cost Of Power: Industrial power costs in Budapest are competitive, averaging around €0.10/kWh, as of September 2025.
-This favorable pricing helps manage the significant operational expense of high-density compute.
-The country's power mix is dominated by nuclear energy (~50%), which contributes to price stability.
+Average Cost Of Power Industrial power in Budapest is priced at approximately €0.10/kWh, as of September 2025.
+This competitive rate offers significant operational savings compared to more expensive markets in Western Europe.
+The country's power mix is dominated by nuclear energy (around 50%) and natural gas, providing a stable baseload supply.

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in the Budapest area are located with strategic access to the city's primary commercial and industrial zones.
-This proximity allows financial services, technology, and manufacturing firms to connect their critical infrastructure with minimal latency.
+Proximity To Key Business Districts Data centers in the Budapest area are located with strategic access to the city's primary commercial and industrial zones.
+This proximity supports latency-sensitive applications for the finance, technology, and manufacturing sectors concentrated in the capital.

 Natural Disaster Risk